chenzhecz/MMPSO/README.md

-Accurate diagnosis of peripheral pulmonary lesions based on endobronchial ultrasound images using multi-modal features.
-The code will be made available after the article is published.
+Accurate Diagnosis of Peripheral Pulmonary Lesions Based on Endobronchial Ultrasound Images Using Multi-modal Features The code will be made available after the article is published.